KeertanKini99/HermesApp/README.md

 ![generate](https://user-images.githubusercontent.com/49337267/88475711-2a2ac200-cf50-11ea-9d09-b5a1ba61d413.png)

 * **Navigation** _(The navigation is done photographically.
 Node and path are alternated to provide a more comprehensive and confusion-free access to intended locations.
-One reaching the destination node, a popup message appears notifying that the destination has been reached.
+On reaching the destination node, a popup message appears notifying that the destination has been reached.
 The user can also go back to the previous location, in case they get lost during traversing)_

 ![route](https://user-images.githubusercontent.com/49337267/88475565-c05de880-cf4e-11ea-86a8-07bdbb99c8b9.png)